jargonsdev/jargons.dev/CONTRIBUTING.md

 In case you get stuck while working on an issue you've been assigned, feel free to ask question openly in the comment.

+#### Labels Closed to Community Pickup

+Some issues are intentionally not open for general contributor assignment:

+- `maintainers-only`: Requires core team context, elevated permissions (infra, secrets, deployment), or involves architectural refactors in progress.
+Do not ask to be assigned or open a PR unless a maintainer explicitly invites help.
+- `wontfix`: We are not taking action on this (currently or possibly ever) due to priority, scope, strategy, or technical constraints.
+Constructive discussion is welcome, but please do not submit a PR “just fixing it” while this label remains.

+Guidelines:

+1. If an issue has one of the above labels, treat it as unavailable even if it is unassigned.
+2. You may (once) ask politely for clarification if the rationale isn’t clear—keep it concise and respectful.
+3. If you think there is a smaller or alternative angle worth exploring, open a new issue or discussion rather than overriding the label.

 Please follow our [Code of Conduct](./code-of-conduct.md) in all your interactions with the project and its contributors.

 ### Pull Requests (PR)